Debiasing optimal transport: classical and entropic: Introduction

 \section{Introduction}

 \paragraph{Context.} For a long time, the main focus in optimal transport were the Wasserstein distances $W_p$.
-Being distances, they are already debiased, in the sense nonnegative and with null self-transportation cost.
+Being distances, they are already debiased, i.e.\ nonnegative and with null self-transportation cost.
 However with entropic regularizations, the self-transportation becomes positive.
-This justifies debiasing, e.g.\ by defining the Sinkhorn divergence.
+This justifies debiasing, e.g.\ as done below when defining the Sinkhorn divergence for entropic optimal transport.

 \begin{definition} Given a set $\calX$ and a symmetric function $c: \calX \times \calX \to \R\cup\{+\infty\}$, which we call the cost, we define the debiased cost $c_0: \calX \times \calX \to \R\cup\{\pm\infty\}$ as